Live Template Variables

 |Returns the subtypes of the type passed as the parameter.|

 |Doesn't suggest |

-For example, if it is a variable that holds an element within iteration, IntelliJ IDEA makes a guess on the most reasonable names, also taking into account the name of the container being iterated.
+For example, if it is a variable that holds an element within an iteration, IntelliJ IDEA makes a guess on the most reasonable name, taking into account the name of the container being iterated.

 |Returns the name of the current user.|